 Make sure the shift lever is fully in P (Park) before starting the engine.
-The vehicle has an electronic shift lock release system.
-Fully apply the regular brakes first and then press the shift lever button before shifting from P (Park) with the ignition on.
-If you cannot shift out of P (Park), ease pressure on the shift lever and push the shift lever all the way into P (Park) as you maintain brake application.
+The vehicle has an automatic transmission shift lock control system.
+The regular brake must be fully applied first and then the shift lever button pressed before shifting from P (Park) when the ignition is in ON/ RUN.
+If you cannot shift out of P (Park), ease pressure on the shift lever, then push the shift lever all the way into P (Park) as you maintain brake application.
 Then press the shift lever button and move the shift lever into another gear.
-See Shifting out of Park \Rightarrow 187.
+See Shifting out of Park ⇔ 176.